 Learning at Chester Visual Arts

-Chester Visual Arts is pleased to offer free learning opportunities at the Woman’s Hour Craft Prize Exhibition for Students studying GCSE & A Level at Secondary Schools as well as College and University Students.
+Chester Visual Arts is pleased to offer free learning opportunities for students studying GCSE & A Level at Secondary Schools as well as College and University Students

-The Learning Programme aims to encourage students to engage and participate with the best in contemporary craft through guided tours, workshops, special events and school visits, allowing students to visit and respond to the exhibition and artworks.
+The Learning Programme aims to encourage students to engage and participate through guided tours, workshops, special events and school visits, allowing students to visit and respond to the exhibition and artworks.

-- Provide support for teacher planning to address specific education requirements such as:
+- Teacher Planning Support.
+To address specific education requirements such as:

 - Creative Writing